japila-books/apache-spark-internals/docs/scheduler/DAGSchedulerEventProcessLoop.md

 If the `ActiveJob` has finished (when the number of partitions computed is exactly the number of partitions in a stage) `handleTaskCompletion` does the following (in order):

-1. xref:scheduler:DAGScheduler.adoc#markStageAsFinished[Marks `ResultStage` computed].
+1. scheduler:DAGScheduler.md#markStageAsFinished[Marks `ResultStage` computed].
-2. xref:scheduler:DAGScheduler.adoc#cleanupStateForJobAndIndependentStages[Cleans up after `ActiveJob` and independent stages].
+2. scheduler:DAGScheduler.md#cleanupStateForJobAndIndependentStages[Cleans up after `ActiveJob` and independent stages].
-3. Announces the job completion application-wide (by posting a xref:ROOT:SparkListener.adoc#SparkListenerJobEnd[SparkListenerJobEnd] to xref:scheduler:LiveListenerBus.adoc[]).
+3. Announces the job completion application-wide (by posting a ROOT:SparkListener.md#SparkListenerJobEnd[SparkListenerJobEnd] to scheduler:LiveListenerBus.md[]).

-In the end, `handleTaskCompletion` xref:scheduler:spark-scheduler-JobListener.adoc#taskSucceeded[notifies `JobListener` of the `ActiveJob` that the task succeeded].
+In the end, `handleTaskCompletion` scheduler:spark-scheduler-JobListener.md#taskSucceeded[notifies `JobListener` of the `ActiveJob` that the task succeeded].

 NOTE: A task succeeded notification holds the output index and the result.

-When the notification throws an exception (because it runs user code), `handleTaskCompletion` xref:scheduler:spark-scheduler-JobListener.adoc#jobFailed[notifies `JobListener` about the failure] (wrapping it inside a `SparkDriverExecutionException` exception).
+When the notification throws an exception (because it runs user code), `handleTaskCompletion` scheduler:spark-scheduler-JobListener.md#jobFailed[notifies `JobListener` about the failure] (wrapping it inside a `SparkDriverExecutionException` exception).

 ==== [[handleTaskCompletion-Success-ShuffleMapTask]] Handling Successful `ShuffleMapTask` Completion

-For xref:scheduler:ShuffleMapTask.adoc[ShuffleMapTask], the stage is assumed a  xref:scheduler:ShuffleMapStage.adoc[ShuffleMapStage].
+For scheduler:ShuffleMapTask.md[ShuffleMapTask], the stage is assumed a  scheduler:ShuffleMapStage.md[ShuffleMapStage].

-`handleTaskCompletion` xref:scheduler:DAGScheduler.adoc#updateAccumulators[updates accumulators].
+`handleTaskCompletion` scheduler:DAGScheduler.md#updateAccumulators[updates accumulators].

-The task's result is assumed xref:scheduler:MapStatus.adoc[MapStatus] that knows the executor where the task has finished.
+The task's result is assumed scheduler:MapStatus.md[MapStatus] that knows the executor where the task has finished.

 You should see the following DEBUG message in the logs: